Build vs buy - How to Create a Messaging Application Like WhatsApp

 What do you need to create a messaging application like WhatsApp?

-Build vs. buy decision on how to create a messaging application
+Build vs. buy - How to create a messaging application

-While it may seem simple at a glance, it gets increasingly complicated as business specific goals get involved, such as associating resources with a particular audience volume to hit significant business milestones.
+While it may seem simple at first glance, it gets increasingly complicated as a business's specific goals get involved, such as associating resources with a particular audience volume to hit significant business milestones.
 Moreover, it needs thorough investigation evaluating the engineering and design resource invested for messaging in project ROI perspective especially when it happens at the expense of its opportunity cost for core contents.
 They can be easily understated when tech leaders lack the vision of full cost ownership.

 Below are the key requirements to consider and common myths to distance you from when considering the development of an in-app messaging feature.